The Knowledge Alignment Problem: Bridging Human and External Knowledge for Large Language Models: Methodology

 To uncover the cause-effect relationships in retrieval-augmented generation, we have developed a Structural Causal Model (SCM)~\cite{peters2017elements}.
 SCM is a directed acyclic graph that represents causal connections within a system.

 As shown in~\cref{fig:causal}(a), the pre-trained knowledge ($D$) in LLM introduces confounding factors into the system.
-For example, the model may assume that a nurse must be a woman, resulting in biased correlations and ultimately causing hallucinations.
+For example, the model may assume that a nurse must be a woman, resulting in biased correlations and ultimately harm model performance.
 As illustrated in~\cref{fig:causal}(b), the Retrieval-augmented Language Model mitigates biased correlations through the front-door adjustment~\cite{pearl2009causality}, which employs a mediator ($G$, retrieved knowledge groundings) to block all directed paths from the cause ($Q$) to the effect ($A$).
 However, as depicted in~\cref{fig:causal}(c), the front-door adjustment can easily fail when the groundings are statistically retrieved using the nearest neighbors search based on co-occurrence information.
-To address the aforementioned issue, MixAlign offers clear explanations on \textit{why the question and knowledge are related}, thereby promoting front-door adjustments and mitigating hallucination.
+To address the aforementioned issue, \textsc{MixAlign} offers clear explanations on \textit{why the question and knowledge are related}, thereby promoting front-door adjustments and boost model performance.